1. Use the Occupational Outlook Handbook (Bureau of Labor Statistics)

 3. Target keywords through visuals

 When you have a job description, you have the necessary information to understand what is important to the hiring manager.
-Unfortunately, in text versions, it’s very difficult to figure out the priority of different values or emphasis on various actions.
+Unfortunately, in text versions, it’s very difficult to figure out the priority of different values or the emphasis on various actions.

 That’s where online word cloud tools come into play.
 Sites like Wordle and TagCrowd allow you to enter the text of the job description, and then you get a visual emphasis on the critical components.
 Using the same job description used above, here is the TagCrowd graphic with a strong emphasis on engineering, client, military and development – different words than position-specific keywords from AutoCoder.